Your shopping basket

 Vegan Society

-• No ingredients of animal origin
+• No animal-derived ingredients

 • Authorized palm oil derivatives

-Possible improvements for organic labels
+Possible areas for improvement for organic labels

-1. Respecting biodiversity: palm oil
+1. Respect for biodiversity: palm oil

 3. Eco-design